Susu people

-The Susu people are a Mande-speaking ethnic group living primarily in Guinea and Northwestern Sierra Leone, particularly in Kambia District.
+The Susu or Soussou people are a Mande-speaking ethnic group living primarily in Guinea and northwestern Sierra Leone, particularly in Kambia District.
 Influential in Guinea, smaller communities of Susu people are also found in the neighboring Guinea-Bissau and Senegal.

 The Susu are a patrilineal society, predominantly Muslim, who favor endogamous cross-cousin marriages with polygynous households.
 They have a caste system like all Manding-speaking peoples of West Africa.
 The artisans such as smiths, carpenters, musicians, jewelers, and leatherworkers are separate castes and believed to have descended from the medieval era of slavery.

-The Susu people are also referred to as Soosoo, Sossoé, Sosoe, Sosso, Soso, Sousou, Susso, Sussu, or Soussou.

 Demographics and language

-Their language, called Sosoxui by native speakers, serves as a major trade language along the Guinean coast, particularly in its southwest, including the capital city of Conakry.
+Their language, called Sosokhoui or Sosoxui by native speakers, serves as a major trade language along the Guinean coast, particularly in its southwest, including the capital city of Conakry.
 It belongs to the Niger-Congo family of languages.

-In the old Susu language, "Guinea" means woman and this is the derivation for the country's name.
+In the Susu language, "Guinea" means woman and this is the derivation for the country's name.